atek-cloud/atek.cloud/docs/reference/cli.md

-   atek start {id} - Start a service atek stop {id} - Stop a service atek restart {id} - Restart a service atek tsgen gen-file - Generate typescript from a d.ts file atek tsgen gen-folder - Generate typescript from a folder of d.ts files atek repl - Connect a repl to the atek instance
+   atek start {id} - Start a service atek stop {id} - Stop a service atek restart {id} - Restart a service atek repl - Connect a repl to the atek instance
 ```

 All commands support `-h/--help` and should be easy to understand with a few exceptions.

-To understand the `tsgen` commands, see [the tsgen reference](/docs/reference/tsgen-cli).

 The `atek cfg` command allows you to change settings and set environment variables which will be passed to a service.
 To see a service's current config, run: